Overcoming Impostor Syndrome When Writing Your Book

 When you find yourself second-guessing your expertise, knowledge, credentials, or the whole idea of writing a book, say hello to ‘impostor syndrome’!

-Merriam-Webster dictionary defines imposter syndrome as “a psychological condition characterized by persistent doubt concerning one's abilities or accomplishments accompanied by the fear of being exposed as a fraud despite evidence of one's ongoing success.”
+Merriam-Webster dictionary defines impostor syndrome as “a psychological condition characterized by persistent doubt concerning one's abilities or accomplishments accompanied by the fear of being exposed as a fraud despite evidence of one's ongoing success.”

 Feeling like a fraud or that we aren’t “good enough” is a common subconscious fear that holds us back from making big changes in our lives, including achieving the dream of becoming a published book author.
 Impostor syndrome makes us doubt ourselves despite our greatness and threatens to stop even the most accomplished among us.